11 Top-Rated Hiking Trails near Portland, Oregon

 Beginning near the Oregon Zoo, the trail quickly passes by the entrance to the Vietnam Veterans Memorial before heading up to the Hoyt Arboretum.
-Alongside topside views of the many different trees comprising the arboretum, the Wildwood trail continues ascending to the Portland Japanese Gardens.
+With topside views of the many different trees comprising the arboretum, the Wildwood trail continues ascending to the Portland Japanese Gardens.

 To make the trek a loop, a cut-off trail passes by historic tennis courts and descends its way back to the park's trailhead and south side.
 This looped route totals nearly four miles in length.
-To really take advantage of everything this hike leads to, it's highly recommended to take at least half the day to hit the trail and explore whatever catches your attention.
+To really take advantage of everything this hike leads to, it's highly recommended to take at least half the day to hit the trail and explore whatever catches some attention.

 4. Maple Trail Loop, Forest Park